ogdendavis/saratogaspringsdoodles/src/cms/general/guardians.md

 ## Other Requirements

-​* We ask that you allow us to make arrangements to pick up the puppy/dog throughout various stages in its life to get photos taken to display on our website/social media channels.
+​We ask that you allow us to make arrangements to pick up the puppy/dog throughout various stages in its life to get photos taken to display on our website/social media channels.
+Additionally:

 * Guardian dogs are to be kept on a healthy diet at all times, including feeding our chosen food brand.
 * Guardian families are required to take their puppy/dog to the vet for its annual vaccines and whenever else needed (aside from breeding related visits).